 The project activity is implemented in India.
 In the rural areas in India, the predominant means of cooking are traditional cook stoves that use woody biomass as fuel.
 The smoke and fumes from these traditional inefficient stoves contribute heavily to indoor air pollution, which overall claim approximately 400,000 lives per year in India2.
-In rural areas of India, households are either not connected to the grid or in households even with grid connectivity, there are frequent power outages and low voltage so rural households use kerosene for indoor lighting, which also contributes to indoor air pollution and GHG emissions.
+Moreover, in such areas, households are either not connected to the grid or in households even with grid connectivity, there are frequent power outages and low voltage so rural households use kerosene for indoor lighting, which also contributes to indoor air pollution and GHG emissions.

-The proposed small-scale project activity involves marketing, distributing, and financing improved cookstove and solar lighting systems, for low-income households and microentrepreneurs in India.
-Future sales of solar lighting systems may happen in any state but within the geographic boundary of the PoA i.e. the country of India.
+The VPA involves marketing, distributing, and financing improved cookstove and solar lighting systems, for low-income households and microentrepreneurs in India.
+Improved cookstoves will only be distributed in the Indian states of Karnataka and Kerala.
+However, future sales of solar lighting systems may happen in any state but within the geographic boundary of the PoA i.e., the country of India.
 However, it will be ensured at all times that the threshold for SSC projects is not exceeded and the PoA eligibility criteria are met.

-These products provide clean energy for cooking and renewable energy for lighting.
+The VPA involves dissemination of technological products that provide clean energy for cooking and renewable energy for lighting.
 The cookstoves distributed under the VPA replaces traditional cookstoves thereby reducing the amount of fuelwood used for cooking in the baseline by households and thus reducing GHG emissions corresponding to the fuelwood saving by the project activity.
-The solar lighting systems replace kerosene-based lamps in households, which would have resulted in GHG emissions due to burning of fossil fuel i.e. kerosene.
+The solar lighting systems replace kerosene-based lamps in households, which would have resulted in GHG emissions due to burning of fossil fuel i.e., kerosene.